-The name means "flower field" ("Fiori" in Italian is a flower).
+The name of the square means "field of flowers" ("Fiori" in Italian is a flower).
 It is assumed that in the past there was an open field with beautiful blossoms and hence the origin of the name.
 If you inquire on the subject, you will also learn about a rumor that perhaps the square is named after Flora, Pompey's lover - it is unclear whether she was an existing woman or literary fiction.

-Campo di Fiori Square for TouristsThis is a spot for early risers in Rome.
-The square of Campo di Fiori has stand owners who arrive early in the morning to settle into their permanent spots.
-This is one of the points you will not want to miss if you come to Rome, at least once.
+Campo de' Fiori Square for TouristsThis is a spot for early risers in Rome.
+The square of Campo de' Fiori has stand owners who arrive early in the morning to settle into their permanent spots.
+This is one of the points you will not want to miss if you come to Rome, at least to visit once.

-The first tourists arrive at 8:00.
-By 12:00 the place is bustling and full..
+The first tourists arrive at 8:00 am.
+By 12:00 pm the place is bustling and full.
 The afternoon will be the most calm time of day.
-However, do not be mistaken - the day is not yet over and at 20:00 the square will wake up again, this time for its night tour and will provide entertainment venues, varied bars and even a nightclub.
+However, do not be mistaken - the day is not yet over and at 8:00 pm the square will wake up again, this time for its night tour and will provide entertainment venues, varied bars and even a nightclub.

 History of the SquareThough today the square is inviting, full of attractions and colors, it was not always so.
 During the Roman Empire, the river would occasionally flood this square, along with other parts of the city.
-The area is dry for good only at the beginning of the first century CE.
+The area is dried for good only at the beginning of the first century AD.
 This was when the construction began in the area.
-Nevertheless, it was still relatively abandoned and served as an insignificant "flower field".
+Nevertheless, it was still relatively abandoned and served as an insignificant "field of flowers".

-The real interest in the area began in the 15th century, when the the Popes wanted to use it to demonstrate their wealth and power.
+The real interest in the area began in the 15th century, when the Popes wanted to use it to demonstrate their wealth and power.
 Pope Boniface arrived here to build the Church of Santa Brigida.
 Today, in its place, stands the French Embassy.
 Next came the third Pope, Calligraphy, who demanded that the square be paved.
-A few years later, palazzo della cancellaria and the Orsini family's palace were built.
+A few years later, Palazzo della Cancelleria and the Orsini family's palace were built.

 Among the well-known, Bruno was considered "the first martyr of the world of science."
 In contrast to Copernicus, who said similar things and proved them mathematically, not many in the general public know Bruno's name, who preceded everyone in understanding the universe and our place in it - or simply - that the earth is not the center of the world and that the universe is infinite.

-Ten years after his death Galileo will first watch the telescope and join Bruno's ideas, which proved to be accurate.
-Gradually, the scientific world would come to similar conclusions and at a later stage, the church as well that the earth is far from being the center of the universe and that Bruno was right.
+Ten years after his death, Galileo will first create the telescope and join Bruno's ideas, which proved to be accurate.
+Gradually, the scientific world would come to similar conclusions and at a later stage, the church as well, that the earth is far from being the center of the universe and that Bruno was right.
 Today there are universities named after him as well as research institutes.

 TipsVisit the market as soon as possible.
 Beyond the brand new merchandise, the crowds are thin and the atmosphere is enormously pleasant.
 You can even start your day there and enjoy breakfast in the market.